1965 Dartmouth Indians football team

 The 1965 Dartmouth Indians football team represented Dartmouth College during the 1965 NCAA University Division football season.
 The Indians were led by 11th-year head coach Bob Blackman and played their home games at Memorial Field in Hanover, New Hampshire.
 They finished with a perfect record of 9–0, winning the Ivy League title and the Lambert-Meadowlands Trophy, which signified them as champions of the East.

+Tom Clarke was captain of Dartmouth’s first Lambert Trophy team as well as the All Ivy defensive end.